 The Commerce Department determined in May that Chinese-made solar sells were being sold in the U.S. below cost and imposed preliminary duties of 31 percent to 250 percent.
 In March, the agency set separate tariffs as high as 4.73 percent on the goods to counter Chinese subsidies to its manufacturers.

 The dispute has split the U.S. solar industry, with installers, developers and some manufacturers opposing the duties on Chinese imports.

-Tom Gutierrez, the chief executive officer of GT Advanced Technologies Inc. (GTAT), a Merrimack, New Hampshire-based supplier of solar-manufacturing gear, mostly for China, said seeking tariffs against the Chinese is shortsighted and will end up costing the U.S. jobs.
+Tom Gutierrez, the chief executive officer of GT Advanced Technologies Inc. (GTAT:US), a Merrimack, New Hampshire-based supplier of solar-manufacturing gear, mostly for China, said seeking tariffs against the Chinese is shortsighted and will end up costing the U.S. jobs.

 “The Chinese are going to counterattack,” he said in an interview.
 “Prices are going to go up, installations are going to be less profitable for the installation companies,” he said, predicting “significant loss of jobs.”

 Opponents of SolarWorld’s position say solar-energy prices have declined partly due to U.S. incentives as well as competition from other sources of energy including natural gas.